-We also went riding on mopeds around the most beautiful island of Anegada one day – I’m not too great with two wheeled vehicles so I went on the back of my BMX-racer cousin’s moped.
+We also went riding on mopeds around the most beautiful island of Anegada one day.
+I’m not too great with two-wheeled vehicles so I went on the back of my BMX-racer cousin’s moped.
 Thank goodness, because I definitely would’ve ended up injured with the dirt roads we were on.
-None of the days were short on excitement or activity, and I’m pretty wiped.

 Yesterday was a very long day of travel, and I was thrilled to pass out in my bed, especially after we almost missed our connection and would’ve had to stay in Miami for the night.

-We made it though, and I’m itching to start baking all of the delicious recipes I brainstormed while I was gone.
-First though, I’ve got to share this Oatmeal Chocolate Chip Skillet Cookie with you guys!
+We made it, though!
+I’m itching to start baking all of the delicious recipes I wrote down while on vacation.
+First, though, I’ve got to share this Oatmeal Chocolate Chip Skillet Cookie with you guys!
 It’s pure heaven.